-For the second straight year, the Grinch who stole the big Christmas tree at the La Jolla Rec Center was a series of unfortunate events.
+For the second straight year, the Grinch who stole the big Christmas tree at the

 The Community Christmas tree, used since its dedication by the La Jolla Sunrise Rotary Club in 1984, has grown a foot a year to taller than 60 feet.
 So, from 2004 to 2016, decorating it meant renting a cherry picker, transforming the process that began with volunteers climbing ladders to hang lights and decorations into a $5,000 operation.

 “It just became logistically impossible with that large tree,” said La Jolla Christmas Parade & Holiday Festival chair Ann Kerr Bache.

 Still, for most of the past 10 years, Kerr Bache said, she managed to foot the rising cost of tree-decorating with $2,500 in grant money from the La Jolla Rec Center Advisory Board, contributions from the La Jolla Sunrise Rotary Club and her own fundraising efforts.
 In addition, Pancho Dewhurst of DGC Construction traditionally donated two days of labor toward the project from his crew.

 But, Kerr Bache said, Rec Center grant money is no longer available for this purpose.
 In addition, Dewhurst no longer has time to participate, according to the general manager of his company, DGC Construction.
 (Dewhurst was unreachable for comment as this article went to press.)

 Another complication has been the repair of the Rec Center’s century-old electrical wiring.